privacyguides/privacyguides.org/docs/maps.md

 </div>

+This app is useful for users who require real-time traffic info, which is available [in several countries](https://www.magicearth.com/feature-availablity/#hd_traffic).

-Magic Earth is free for all end-users but the developer also has a paid SDK for business partners.
+Magic Earth is free of cost for all end-users but the developer also has a paid SDK for business partners.
 Because of this business model, they have decided against open sourcing the app.

-While the app has some useful features such as [traffic info in several countries](https://www.magicearth.com/feature-availablity/#hd_traffic) it also lacks others such as detailed shop info and reviews or streetview images.

 ### HERE WeGo